STAY LIT. SUBSCRIBE TO OUR NEWSLETTER.

 Crop Steering Technology

-Advancements and innovation in cultivation technology supports the adoption of crop steering in the cannabis industry.
+Advancements and innovation in cultivation technology support the adoption of crop steering in the cannabis industry.
 Beyond data collection and analysis, growers can control and automate HVAC, lights, fans, irrigation, and fertigation systems.
 Through a combination of sensors, control systems, cultivation software, irrigation strategy, and crop registration, growers can now steer their crops to greater outcomes than ever before.

 Related Posts